 Brought together, predator and protector, as nowhere else, USS Cavalla and USS Stewart welcome all who seek to understand the drama of World War II’s deadly struggles to master the underwater domain of the unforgiving seas.

 As you tour both ships, walk the weather-worn decks.
 Explore the brass-glistened torpedo rooms.
 Stand where crews launched depth charges and hedgehog mortars against an unseen foe below.
-Visit the command rooms where orders were given, engaging in the chess match between sub and escort.
+Visit the command rooms where orders were given, engage in the chess match between sub and sub-killer.
 Spin the wagon-wheel-sized controls that once set the submarine’s depth, or answer “Full Speed Ahead” in the maneuvering room.
 Onboard ship sleepovers for groups are not only available, but may even arouse the legendary ghost whom some claim wakes the sailors for the morning watch!

 Galveston, TX 77550